MichaelCurrin/docsify-js-tutorial/docs/README.md

 - Never heard of DocsifyJS?
 - Want to add features and style to your DocsifyJS site?
 - Looking for a template which is based on real world use?
+- Can I make a build a docs site without having a build step?

 ## Set up a _Docsify_ site to run